mlsecproject/blog.mlsecproject.org/posts/2015/drafts/2015-01-XX_alexcpsec_happy_holidays.md

-# Happy new year from MLSec Project!
+# Happy Holidays from MLSec Project!

 Now that the holidays are over and everyone is slowly getting back to work (including yours truly), I think it would be a good time to update you in what the MLSec Project have been up to these last few months of 2014.